regine/meltmodel/install.md

 Open up a command-line window and navigate to the folder containing the model source files.

-At the command prompt, to
+At the command prompt, do

     $ cd melt_mod
     $ mkdir build
     $ cd build